tavvio/PokeHunter/Readme.md

-# Autoinsp PokeHunter Challenge
+# PokeHunter
-Fullstack challenge app for Autoinsp technical challenge.
-This project shows Pokémons and their types based on real-time weather data from the city entered by the user.
+This fullstack app shows Pokémons and their types based on real-time weather data from the city entered by the user.

 ## Technologies used
 - React + TypeScript;